Day by Day Itinerary

 Day 1: Chiclayo : Sipan, Tucume and Tumbas Reales Museum (-/L/-)

-Very early in the morning, you arrive in Chiclayo, where you are met by our representative and transferred to the Casa Andina Select Chiclayo.
+Very early in the morning, arrival in Chiclayo, you will be met by our representative and transferred to the Casa Andina Select Chiclayo.

-Continue your adventure with the Royal Tombs of Sipan Museum.
-This museum is located in Lambayeque at 11 kilometers at the north side of Chiclayo.
-The tomb, found in 1987, contained the most riches ever found in the western hemisphere, and, by 1990, it was the richest series of tombs found anywhere in the world for a century.
-The new museum, built to resemble the iconic pyramids of ancient civilizations, is also an attraction in its own right.
-This museum conserves all the archaeological material found in Sipan.
+Continue with Royal Tombs of Sipan Museum.
+This important museum is located in Lambayeque at 11 Kilometers at the north side of Chiclayo.
+The tomb found in 1987 was the richest ever found in the western hemisphere and by 1990 was the richest series of tombs found anywhere in the world for a century.
+The new purpose –built 3 storey pyramid – like Museum is also an attraction in its own right.
+This museum conserve all the archaeological material found in Sipan.

-The exhibit also displays a reconstruction of the Lord of Sipan tomb with his valuable jewels of gold, silver, copper.
-It also includes the tombs of other warriors from the same time period.
+The exhibition also shows a reconstruction of the Lord of Sipan tomb with his values jewels of gold , silver , copper and some additional tombs of warriors .

-This museum is the result of years of effort on the part of an archaeological team lead by Walter Alva.
+This museum is the result of years of effort of an archaeologist’s team leaded by Walter Alva.

 Day 2: Chiclayo / Kuelap (B/BL/D)

 Departure by private transportation from Chiclayo to Chachapoyas following the Pan-American Highway, taking then the Trans-Andean route.The trip goes through one of the driest deserts of the planet, then climbs the Andes, descends to the Marañón River and finally ascends via the great Utcumbamba canyon.
 Box lunch included.